Believe, Learn, And Seek Truth

 an understanding of the gospel in addition to standard school subject areas.
 We strive to exceed typical educational standards across the board

-including, but not limited to: bible education, reading, writing, math, social studies, and science.
+including, but not limited to: bible education, reading, writing, math, heritage studies, and science.

 The Scripture is the inerrant Word of God, suitable for all matters

 of faith and practice.
 (John 17:17, 2 Tim.
 3:16-17)

 There is one Lord, one faith, one baptism, one God and Father of all

 who is over all, through all and in all.
 (Eph.
 4:5)

 God the Father, God the Son, God the Holy Spirit.
 (Eph.
 4:6)